SoftwareAG/c8y-docs/src/documents/guides/concepts-guide/developing-applications.html.md

 ![Extension points for plugins](/images/guides/concepts-guide/extensionpoints.png)

-For more information on developing plugins, please visit the [Plugin Developer's Guide].
+For more information on developing plugins, please visit the [Plugin Developer's Guide](/guides/plugins/introduction).

 ## Modules